-I’ve always maintained that half the Tenancy Agreements available are a pile of crap, especially the freebies floating around on the web.
-Believe me, I’ve tried a lot of them.
+I’ve always maintained that half the Tenancy Agreements available off-the-shelf are a pile of crap, especially the freebies floating around on the web.
 If they aren’t out of date, they’re poorly formatted and/or butchered by a cowboy that crafted his own make-believe clauses that would never be enforceable by law.

 Actually READ your Tenancy Agreement